unraed/unraed.github.io/docs/DialogueTree/Documentation/DialogueController.md

    * **Widget Type:** the type of display widget the default controller will use.
    * **Widget ZOrder:** the ZOrder for the default controller to spawn the display widget into the viewport.
    * **Default Input Mode:** the input mode values to revert to when exiting dialogue.
    * **Allow Game Input in Dialogue:** whether Game Input should be allowed when navigating dialogue.
+Please note that setting this option to false, will block ALL normal game input.
+As such, any key presses used in the UI will also need alternative routing.
+See notes on the Skip() function above.